ashot-gimishyan/Ashot-Gimishyan/README.md

 ### :man_technologist: About Me

 - 👋 My name is Ashot Gimishyan
-- 🐍 I’m currently studying Machine Learning and Data Analysis with Python
-- :zap: In my free time I solve problems on LeetCode, Codewars and read tech articles
+- 📊 I’m interested in Finance, Probability theory, Game thoery and Artificial intelligence
 - 💻 I’m looking to collaborate on real-life projects.
 You can reach me at gimishyan.aa@phystech.edu
-- 📊 I’m interested in Finance, Probability theory, Game thoery, Social conflict theory and Artificial intelligence
 ---

 ### :hammer_and_wrench: Languages and Tools